lyskawson/MUD/README.md

-All matlab and simulink programs form Models of Dynamic Systems.
+All matlab scripts and simulink models from Models of Dynamic Systems classes.